biocore/emperor/doc/source/tutorials/animations.rst

 In this tutorial we describe how to create a principal coordinates analysis (PCoA) plot, and display animated traces of the samples sorted by a metadata category.
-To do this, we will describe a `Synthetic Example` (explaining concepts) and a `Real Example` (that deals with the actual plot generation, and curation).
+For this purpose, we will describe a `Synthetic Example` (explaining concepts) and a `Real Example` (that deals with the actual plot generation, and curation).